All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 This would mean if you hit 8 greens your target putts per round number would be 26.5 or (8 / 2) + 22.5.

-If you 18 greens a good putting number would by comparison be 31.5.
+If you hit 18 greens by comparison a good putting number would be 31.5.

 This statistic will still not give you a good representation of how good your putting is from different distances as ‘strokes gained putting’ does but it will give a better representation of pure putting performance during your round than the total number of putts in your round.